Best Bankruptcy Lawyer In Arkansas

 Filing for protection through Chapter 13 offers several advantages for people who are eligible:

 In order to file for protection under Chapter 13, you must meet the eligibility requirements.
-Only consumer bankruptcy protection is allowed under Chapter 13, and there are debt limits.
+Only consumer bankruptcy protection is allowed under Chapter 13, and there are debt limits, while some small businesses may need other bankruptcy options.

 You must have a source of regular income to pay for your living expenses and to make your payments to the bankruptcy trustee during your repayment plan.